johnmanardiii/Voxel-Raytracing-OpenGL/README.md

 This is one of my favorite projects and I learned probably the most about the render pipeline while doing this project.

 [Oren Erlich](https://www.linkedin.com/in/orenerlich/overlay/contact-info/) helped with denoising the scene and we used his deferred rendering scene as a jumping point for the project.
-He did a lot of work on this topic for his senior project in school in DirectX and compared his results to other hybrid raytracing global illumination techniques.
+After this project, he did work on this topic for his senior project in DirectX and compared his results to other hybrid raytracing global illumination techniques.

 ## Voxelization of the scene